wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 Anytime you want to call a mutable method without mutating the original thing, you should first take a copy of it and then call the method.

-Most of the methods that we will learn about in arrays are immutable, but the few that aren't can getcha.
+Most of the methods that we will learn about in arrays are immutable, but the few that aren't can get cha.

 Comment out all the numbers code we added, because we will continue with our `names` example that's towards the top of the script tag.